Rozelle Cloche

 6 min read

-A Sydney inner-west home shaped around a private courtyard and lap pool, defined by recycled brick, walnut, zinc and the quiet pleasure of things made well.
+A Sydney inner west home shaped around a private courtyard and lap pool, defined by recycled brick, walnut, zinc and the quiet pleasure of things made well.

-Rozelle sits at that particular intersection of the familiar and the forward-thinking that defines Sydney's inner west at its best.
+Rozelle sits at that particular intersection of the familiar and the forward thinking that defines Sydney's inner west at its best.
 Into this fabric, Benn + Penna Architecture has placed one of its most quietly assured projects.

 Rozelle Cloche begins with an idea that sounds simple in description and proves quietly radical in practice: what if the outdoor space were placed not at the back of the home, but at its centre?
 The courtyard that results from this decision is not large by any objective measure, but it has been designed with such precision and given such a generous role in the life of the home that it never feels anything less than essential.
 Every room of significance orients toward it.
 Light pours through it at different angles as the hours pass.
 The slim lap pool along its southern edge catches the sky and returns it as movement across the interior walls.
 In fine weather, the sliding glass doors are pulled back entirely, and the distinction between living room and courtyard simply dissolves.

 From the street, the home announces itself through its cloche.
 The peaked zinc form that rises above the roofline is immediately legible as something different, not aggressively so, but with a quiet confidence that invites a second look.
-Clad in pale vertical standing-seam zinc that shifts between silver and warm grey depending on the hour, the cloche lends the home a sculptural identity that sets it apart from its neighbours without disrespecting them.
+Clad in pale vertical standing seam zinc that shifts between silver and warm grey depending on the hour, the cloche lends the home a sculptural identity that sets it apart from its neighbours without disrespecting them.

 The staircase that rises from the ground floor deserves to be considered on its own terms.
 Visible from the courtyard through glass, it reads first as a graphic element: a series of cantilevered timber treads with no risers, folded in a geometry that echoes the triangular peak of the cloche above.
 A thin steel rod handrail follows the angle of the stair without interruption.
 The whole structure appears to float, an impression reinforced at different hours of the day when light falls through the open treads and casts long triangular shadows across the landing wall.